WaterFutures/EPyT-Flow/paper/paper.md

 These tools, however, do not support the creation of realistic (benchmark) scenarios with essential aspects such as realistic fault models (of leakages and sensor faults), various sensor configurations, custom control modules, and other events such as changes in water quality caused by external factors.
+However, such a data creation mechanisms are important for supporting and enabling research on the application of Machine Learning (ML) and Artifical Intelligence (AI) in WDNs.
 A first step towards such software for scenario creation is the `Water Network Tool for Resilience (WNTR)` [@klise2017software], which facilitates the simulation of hydraulic dynamics, and in addition, it allows the simulation of various events such as pipe breaks, disasters such as earthquakes, power outages, and fires.
-However, it currently does not support quality dynamics and also misses other crucial modules such as sensor configurations, and considerations of industrial controls
-(i.e. controls that go beyond simple IF-THEN-ELSE controls as supported by EPANET).
+However, it currently does not fully integrate (advanced) quality dynamics with scenarios such as pipe leaks and also misses other crucial modules such as sensor configurations, and considerations of industrial controls (i.e. controls that go beyond simple IF-THEN-ELSE controls as supported by EPANET).

 The transition to Python-based open-source software [@kyriakou2023epyt],[@klise2017software], underscores a broader trend